 14. Transport Team/Partnership of the Year

 A submission in this category should demonstrate how effective team work has brought improvements to transport services or facilities.
-We will be looking for evidence that working practices, or improved working practices have
+We will be looking for evidence that working practices, or improved working practices have delivered improvements.

 15. Excellence in Travel Information and Marketing